 Earth Movements

-- They are the movements in the earth’s crust caused by the endogenic or exogenic forces.
+- They are the movements in the earth’s crust caused by endogenic or exogenic forces.
 These movements are also termed as Tectonic movements.

-- As the word means, these movements are mainly builders and have been responsible for building up of different types of landforms.
+- As the word means, these movements are mainly builders and have been responsible for building up different types of landforms.

-Next in the series: Endogenic Forces and Evolution of Land forms.
+Next in the series: Endogenic Forces and Evolution of Land Forms.

 Article by: Jijo Sudarshan